submarine401/EzWh/ApiTestReport.md

 # Integration approach

-    The integration approach followed by our group was to test classes in a bottom up approach.
+    The integration approach followed by our group was to test modules and services in a bottom up approach.
 In detail, the procedure is described by the following steps.
     Step1: DAO classes (including functions which perform query to the database) were tested independently during unit testing.
     Step2: DAO classes have been linked to service classes, most of which contain functions which use DAO's functions and implement some small, intermediate logic;
+    In some cases, DAO classes show some dependency (for example: SKUitems are dependant from SKUs, which are linked to Items); during stage 2 these dependencies were tested to ensure consistency.
     Step3: API classes were linked to service classes and tested at API level.